THE CHALLENGE 2020

 - A set of Joining Instructions will be sent out to those teams selected to attend Cranfield.

-- Teams will be expected to meet their own travelling expenses.
-The course, all activities and full-board accommodation is provided.
+- Teams will be expected to meet their own travelling and meal expenses.
+The course, all activities and accommodation is provided.

 - All entries are to be submitted in electronic format and limited to six sides of A4 size pages